lioren52/SikorskyArchive/README.md

 #### // LOCK MODE (Pack & Encrypt)
 1. The system scans the target folder recursively.
 2. A binary stream is generated containing the file structure.
-3. The stream is encrypted using AES-256-CBC into a `.sikorsky` archive.
+3. The stream is encrypted using AES-256-GCM into a `.sikorsky` archive.
 4. The source stream is destroyed.

 #### // UNLOCK MODE (Decrypt & Unpack)
-1. The system validates the archive integrity and IV.
+1. The system validates the archive integrity using the GCM authentication tag.
-2. AES-256-CBC decryption restores the binary stream.
+2. AES-256-GCM decryption restores the binary stream.
 3. The unpacker reconstructs the original directory tree.

 <br>